 I am definitely on the fence.
 I cannot believe in ghosts for I want to maintain some sense of sanity.
-After all, if a librarian can scare me by saying the library is closing in ten minutes, what would a midnight visitor from beyond the grave do to my psyche?
+After all, if a librarian can scare me by saying the library is closing, what would a midnight visitor from beyond the grave do to my psyche?

 I take off my sweats, toss them into the closet and plop on the bed.

 I did it!
 I worked to gain safe passage during my midnight tour and this quiet moment is my reward.
 At 3am my day is over.
 The strained nerves start to loosen.
-I close my eyes with a brief sleep to follow.
+I close my eyes for a brief sleep.
 But before I drift, I thank God for the day.
 And what God returns is a cold hand that locks onto my arm.

 No, I don’t scream.
 I don’t yell at all.
 Nor do I flee.
 I don’t do anything.
-The only action that resides in me is resignation.
+The only action that resides is resignation.
 The Arch Angel of Death has laid his hand and it is time to go.
-It isn’t until I hear the cackle of laughter that a rush of fear pours over me.
+It isn’t until I hear the cackle of laughter that a rush of fear pours through me.
 I jump up, stand on the bed and see the open transom above the door.
 Somehow Carl wiggled through the narrow space just enough to unlock the door and hide underneath my bed.
 He sneaked in and scared me from the inside out.
-I am frightened beyond belief.
+I am frightened beyond any reasonable sanity.
 The only thing that registers is his high-pitch laughter.
 It’s a victorious howl and it reverberates throughout the room.

 I am standing at the open door, my heart in my throat.
 Short breaths refuse to leave my lips.
-My hand on the cool brass handle, unsure whether to let go.
+My hand remains on the cool brass handle unsure whether to let go.